Difference Between Realism and Naturalism

 1. Realism emphasizes the accurate representation of everyday life and experiences in art and literature, while naturalism explores the impact of environmental and social forces on human behavior.

-2. Realism often presents an objective and neutral view of the world, whereas naturalism depicts a deterministic perspective influenced by scientific principles.
+2. Realism presents an objective and neutral view of the world, whereas naturalism depicts a deterministic perspective influenced by scientific principles.

 3. Both movements emerged as reactions to romanticism, aiming to portray life more truthfully and objectively.